alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [10Clock](https://github.com/joedaniels29/10Clock) - This Control is a beautiful time-of-day picker heavily inspired by the iOS 10 "Bedtime" timer.
 * [SnapTimer](https://github.com/andresinaka/SnapTimer) - Implementation of Snapchat's stories timer.
+* [TimeZonePicker](https://github.com/gligorkot/TimeZonePicker) - A TimeZonePicker UIViewController similar to the iOS Settings app.
+Search and select from a range of cities and countries to find your most suitable time zone.

 ## Toast Notification
 *Toast Notifications, snackbars and message bars*